rohit112121/C--programs/README.md

-NLP program for sentiment analysis of airplane passengers for airlines
+NLP program for sentiment analysis of airplane passengers for airlines.